-The Co-operative and Community Benefit Societies Act 2014 requires the Committee of Management to prepare Financial Statements for each financial year which give a true and fair view of the state of affairs of Prospect and of the surplus or deficit of Prospect for that period.
-In preparing these Financial Statements, the Committee of Management is required to: -
+The Co-operative and Community Benefit Societies Act 2014 requires the Committee of Management to prepare Financial Statements for each financial year which give a true and fair view of the state of affairs of Prospect and of the surplus or deficit for that period.
+In preparing these Financial Statements, the Committee of Management is required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; - prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that Prospect will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent: - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; - prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that Prospect will continue in business.

 The Committee of Management is responsible for keeping proper accounting records, which disclose with reasonable accuracy, at any time, the financial position of Prospect and to enable them to ensure that the Financial Statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing (Scotland) Act 2014 and the Registered Housing Associations Determination of Accounting Requirements 2014.
-They are also responsible for safeguarding the assets of Prospect and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
 It has general responsibility for taking reasonable steps to safeguard the assets of Prospect and to prevent and detect fraud and other irregularities.